CLIP: Cheap Lipschitz Training of Neural Networks: Analysis

-for all $\param\in\Param$ which satisfy \eqref{eq:training_fit}.
-Letting $\lambda\searrow 0$ and using that $\loss$ is non-negative shows that $\param^\dagger$ solves \eqref{eq:param_dagger}. \end{proof} \revision{Note that if the realizability assumption \eqref{eq:training_fit} is not satisfied, e.g., for noisy data or small network architectures, the previous statement has to be refined, which is subject to future work.} The next proposition deals with the case in which the parameter $\lambda$ approaches infinity.
+which is a contradiction to \eqref{ineq:bounded_energy} and implies that $\param^\dagger$ satisfies \eqref{eq:param_dagger}. \end{proof} \revision{Note that if the realizability assumption \eqref{eq:training_fit} is not satisfied, e.g., for noisy data or small network architectures, the previous statement has to be refined, which is subject to future work.} The next proposition deals with the case in which the parameter $\lambda$ approaches infinity.
 In this case the learned neural networks approach a constant map, coinciding with a generalized barycenter of the data.
 We denote by $\trSetY = \{y:(x,y)\in\trSet\}$ the set of the data in the output space. \begin{proposition} Let \cref{ass:loss,ass:net,ass:exist} be satisfied and assume that

 Let $\param_\lambda$ denote a solution of \eqref{eq:lipschitz_training} for $\lambda>0$.
 If $\param_\lambda \to \param_\infty \in\Param$ as $\lambda\to \infty$, then $\net_{\param_\infty}(\inp)=\hat{\oup}$ for all $\inp\in\Inp$ where